Breakeven: What it is and how to calculate it

 Meaning of breakeven in financial operations

-In trading, the breakeven represents the point where a trade generates neither profit nor loss, considering all associated costs.
+In trading, breakeven represents the point where a trade generates neither profits nor losses, taking into account all associated costs.

 It is calculated by adding to the entry price: